bakito/adguardhome-sync/README.md

       # REPLICA1_DHCPSERVERENABLED: true/false (optional) enables/disables the dhcp server on the replica
       CRON: "*/10 * * * *" # run every 10 minutes
       RUNONSTART: true
+      # CONTINUEONERROR: false # If enabled, the synchronisation task will not fail on single errors, but will log the errors and continue

       # Configure the sync API server, disabled if api port is 0
       API_PORT: 8080